-We have seen black container above the roll bar during testing.
+We have seen a black container above the roll bar during testing.
 What was it?

 "It was an experiment that Mercedes conducted on behalf of the FIA.
 It is a system which detect the cars in front.
 It is a project for the future.
 You might not see it again".

-While the teams are preparing for Silverstone, Bernie Ecclestone is working behind the scenes to organize a striking night grand prix which could be held in Malaysia in 2002.
-It all depends on a meeting between Ecclestone and the organizer Philippe Gurdjian in the following days.
-A night race could be an historical event, which immediately elicits enthusiastic comment from Rahal, Jaguar technical director:
+Bernie Ecclestone is working behind the scenes to organize a striking night Grand Prix in Malaysia, which could be held in 2002.
+Ecclestone and organizer Philippe Gurdjian will meet in the next few days to negotiate the proceedings.
+A night race could be an historical event, according to Rahal.
+The Jaguar technical director excitedly states:

-Before the start of the 11th round of the world championship, Badoer makes the usual testing of the three cars at the Fiorano circuit.
-In addition to the already known some electronic solutions and the starting procedures, Badoer also laps on an artificially wet track given that the rain is a possibility for the Silverstone race.
-Michael Schumacher has a troubled history with penalties, incidents and different types of controversies at the British track.
-For the Ferrari driver, it is inevitable to think about that fateful 11th July 1999, when he was the victim of a horrendous incident which almost ended his season.
-The frontal impact against the Stowe barriers, at 96 km/h, was devastating: the car was destroyed and Schumacher was immobilized in the cockpit with a broken tibia and fibula of the right leg.
+Badoer tests the three Silverstone-bound F2001 cars before the 11th round of the world championship.
+Badoer checks some electronic solutions and the starting procedures.
+He also laps on an artificially wet track, given that rain is a possibility for the British Grand Prix.
+Michael Schumacher has a troubled history with penalties, incidents and controversies at Silverstone.
+It is inevitable to think about that fateful Sunday 11 July 1999, when the Ferrari driver was the victim of a horrendous incident that almost ended his season.
+The 96 km/h frontal impact against the Stowe barriers was devastating.
+The car was destroyed and Schumacher was immobilized in the cockpit with a broken tibia and fibula of the right leg.